-The Story of Neil Young’s Soulful Misstep ‘This Note’s for You’
+When Neil Young Took an R&B Misstep on ‘This Note’s for You’

 Neil Young was already having a pretty lousy decade when This Note’s for You was released on April 11, 1988.
-It didn’t start out that awful, with the folksy Hawks & Doves and the Crazy Horse album Re-ac-tor in 1980 and 1981, respectively.
+It didn’t start out that awful, with the folksy Hawks & Doves and the Crazy Horse collaboration album Re-ac-tor starting out in 1980 and 1981, respectively.

 But things quickly took a turn for the worst, first with the robot record Trans, followed by the rockabilly goof Everybody’s Rockin’, the boring country record Old Ways, the going-through-the-motions Landing on Water and the going-through-the-motions-with-Crazy-Horse Life.
 Then came This Note’s for You.